-In fact, BMW is already using AR in vehicle prototyping.
-At BMW, AR lets workers know faster if a component will fit once the production starts.
-Using AR in that way decreases the need for performing many tests setups.
+BMW is already using AR in vehicle prototyping.
+AR lets workers know faster if a component will fit once the production starts.
+Using AR in that way decreases the need for performing many test setups.

 Content consumption.
 Enhanced with augmented reality, written content can be expanded to include immersive experiences.
 AR can also serve as a visual aid in non-fiction writing to better illustrate concepts and events.

 Navigation.
-Augmented reality can blend complex charts and maps into a pilot’s field of view, decreasing the need to check information on displays.
+In aviation, augmented reality blends complex charts and maps into a pilot’s field of view, decreasing the need to check the information on displays.

 The US Army is exploring the possibilities of augmented reality goggles for combat dogs.
 The idea is to give dogs in the field more contextual information, along with visual indicators that tell dogs where to go.

 Ordinarily, soldiers guide their dogs with lasers or hand gestures.
 During a mission, however, it might not be possible for the soldier to be close enough to the dog to give it commands.
-This is where AR goggles step in.
+This is where AR goggles step in, letting soldiers guide their dogs through visual cues rendered in the glasses.
 Additionally, the goggles attached to the dog’s head transmit what the dog sees back to the soldier.

 Tenant instructions.
-Landlords renting apartments could use augmented reality to provide tenants with instructions.
+Landlords renting apartments can use augmented reality to provide tenants with instructions.
 For example, to help tenants orient themselves around the apartment or explain how to use and locate different utilities.

-Along with smart locks that can be used instead of the landlord having to physically hand the keys to the tenant, augmented reality can further decrease the necessity for contact.
+Along with smart locks that eliminate the need for the landlord to hand the tenant the keys, augmented reality further decreases the necessity for contact.